 The 4-H Can Make a Difference Food Drive is back at the Illinois State Fair!
-This initiative began over 25 years ago and represents the power of Illinois counties pulling together to create a larger change!
+This initiative began over 25 years ago and represents the power of Illinois counties pulling together to create a larger change and takes place annually.

 The Illinois 4-H Hall of Fame recognizes 4-H volunteers that have a track record of exemplary service to 4-H or outstanding career and community achievement and are nominated by either county University of Illinois Extension staff or by the Illinois 4-H Foundation Board.